 -The USDA actually recommends a supplement over animals because synthetic B12 is actually better absorbed by humans.

 -Experts recommend taking in 2500 mcg per week (this is micrograms NOT milligrams).
-The B12 supplement we take is 1000 mcg per serving, so we need to take 2.5 supplements per week, which is fine with us because it tastes like candy!
 (Technically only need 4-7 micrograms but need to take more based on how our bodies absorb it.)

 -There are vegan foods fortified with B12, but if you go that route you need to be good at keeping track of how much B12 you’re taking in.